Annual Report 2022-2023

 The Review Process

-If a complainant is not satisfied with the RCMP's handling of their complaint, they may request that the CRCC conduct a review of the RCMP's investigation.
+If an individual is not satisfied with the RCMP's handling of their complaint, they may request that the CRCC conduct a review of the RCMP's investigation.

-If the CRCC finds that the RCMP did not conduct a thorough investigation, the Chairperson can request that the RCMP make further enquiries.
+If the CRCC finds the RCMP did not conduct a thorough investigation, the Chairperson can request that the RCMP investigate further and issue a new report.

 If the CRCC is not satisfied with the RCMP's handling of the complaint, the Chairperson will issue an Interim Report, outlining various findings and recommendations directed at the RCMP.

-Once the Interim Report has been reviewed by the RCMP, the RCMP Commissioner gives notice, identifying which recommendations the RCMP will act on.
-If no action is to be taken, the Commissioner must provide reasons.
+Once the Interim Report has been reviewed by the RCMP, the RCMP Commissioner issues a report to the CRCC identifying which recommendations the RCMP will act on.
+If no action is to be taken, the RCMP Commissioner must provide reasons.

 1. A complaint is made to either:*